leo-editor/leo-editor/leo/doc/demo.md

 # History

-Edward K. Ream wrote this plugin on January 29 to February 9, 2017, using Leo's screencast plugin as a starting point.
+Edward K. Ream wrote and debugged this plugin from January 29 to February 10, 2017.
 The [demo-it](https://github.com/howardabrams/demo-it/blob/master/demo-it.org) inspired this plugin.
 Or perhaps the screencast plugin inspired demo-it.